Your Blog, Your Business

 • She consults in both retailing and publishing.

-• Because she was a journalist, she understands both publicity and promotion from their viewpoint.
+• Because she was a journalist, she understands both publicity and promotion from the viewpoint of editors and other gatekeepers.

 • She manages several blogs of her own and has contributed to countless others.